Gametrics/standards/grc.md

 The service history field represents a list of repair events.
 A "repair event" defined as service of a single item or directly related group of items in a sub-assembly.

-The service history field format is as follows:
+The format for a repair event is as follows:

 `(Datestamp)(Repair type)(Item repaired)(Free-text),`